Back to previous page

 Book now

-Warrumbungle National Park is renowned for its glittering, clear night skies.
+Warrumbungle National Park is renowned for its glittering, clear night skies, far from the light pollution of urban areas.
 You’ll see them through the lenses of two 8” dobsonian telescopes and binoculars.

 For directions, safety and practical information, see visitor info